I am not only proving myself to others, I am proving myself to myself.

 No other being will ever devote so much attention to mending, nurturing, assisting, or accompanying me.
 It feels my pain before I do, and often because I choose not to.
 It earns me my joys, it remembers every one of my setbacks.
 It houses for me behind closed doors every sight and sound I decided I wasn’t ready for.
 It knows better than I do what is possible, and what isn’t.
 What balance is.
 But it doesn’t force that reality on me.
 It speaks quietly and when I choose not to listen, it unconditionally takes over at the breaking point, holds no resentment of its own, and works right through the pain I’ve set myself up for.

 In terms of distance, maybe I did impressively.
-I paced myself for a dozen moving finish lines and used the space between races to train instead of celebrating.
+I paced myself for continuously moving finish lines and used the space between races to train instead of celebrate.
 Somewhere in the mileage, I did prove myself to others but because I never learned how to have a conversation with this body, I failed to prove myself to myself.

 I never stopped.
 I was proud of that.
 But the body never stopped either.